Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 - 1/2 teaspoon garlic powder

 - Preheat oven to 425 degrees.
-Spray 2 large baking sheets with nonstick cooking spray OR top with a piece of parchment paper, if desired.
+Spray 2 large baking sheets with nonstick cooking spray OR top with a piece of parchment paper.

 - Place veggies on baking sheet, then drizzle with olive and sprinkle with rosemary and garlic.
 Add salt and pepper to taste.

-- Flip vegetables, then continue roasting for another 20 minutes, or until veggies are tender and browned.
+- Roast vegetables for 20 minutes.
+Flip, then continue roasting for another 20 minutes, or until veggies are tender and browned.

 - Season to taste with additional salt and pepper, if desired.
-Serve veggies hot.
+Serve hot.
 Enjoy!

 Appetizer + Snack Recipes